0xf0f/reaper-api/README.md

 # reaper-api
-Reaper/SWS Python/Lua API files with docstrings and more descriptive parameter names.
+Lua and Python REAPER/SWS API files with documentation and more descriptive parameter names.